What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 Blue Jays are intelligent, confident birds that quickly assess feeding areas.
 Once they find a feeder that feels stable and consistently refilled, they tend to claim it.

-What you’ll notice: early arrivals, assertive feeding, and repeated visits.
+What you’ll notice: early arrivals, assertive feeding behaviour, and repeated visits.

 What it means for your setup: use feeders built to handle their size.
 To reduce pressure on smaller birds, space feeders apart or create separate feeding zones.